YottaDB/YDBDoc/ProgGuide/utility.rst

 Edit^: Requests the name, in ZWRITE format, of a global to edit.

-Only one global can be edited at a time with %GED, see “Prompts” above for descriptions of valid input for subscripts.
+Only one global can be edited at a time with %GED, see "Prompts" above for descriptions of valid input for subscripts.

 **Examples of %GED**